 Once all the cherries have been pitted, slice what’s left in half.
 I say “what’s left” because you would not believe how easy it is to plow throw pitted cherries before you even know what’s happening…

-To the halved cherries, add 1 Tablespoon sugar, 2 teaspoons flour, 1 teaspoon vanilla, and 1/4 teaspoon cinnamon then toss to combine.
+To the halved cherries, add 1 Tablespoon sugar, 2 teaspoons gluten-free measure for measure flour, 1 teaspoon vanilla, and 1/4 teaspoon cinnamon then toss to combine.

 Spoon the spiced cherries into a non-stick sprayed baking dish, then set it aside while you work on the crisp.

 The best part of this crisp is that it adds roughly chopped almonds to the mixture of oats, sugar, flour, and butter for fantastic crunch.
-First combine 1/2 cup each old fashioned oats and brown sugar with 1/4 cup flour in a small bowl.
+First combine 1/2 cup each certified gluten-free oats and brown sugar with 1/4 cup gluten-free measure for measure flour in a small bowl.

 Finally, add the secret ingredient: 1/4 teaspoon almond extract.
 A little almond extract goes a long way, so you only need to add a tiny bit to get it’s sweet, totally unique flavor.
 (BTW I usually add 1/4-1/2 teaspoon almond extract to my sugar cookie dough.
 Try it sometime – you’ll have everyone asking you what’s in there!)